Charlesdub/O.W.L.S.-Operational-Agreement/README.md

 ### 6.3 Adult Content Safeguard

-Adult entertainment IP and operations shall be strictly confined to **Lil Rain Collections**, and shall not contaminate or legally attach to CharlesDub Audio or other subsidiaries.
+Adult entertainment IP and operations shall be strictly confined to **LL Rain Collections**, and shall not contaminate or legally attach to CharlesDub Audio or other subsidiaries.

 ---